 You will be notified of your eligibility to receive a Technology Grant from the WakeWare Program Manager in May, or whenever you become eligible.

-The Technology Grant covers the standard WakeWare laptop model.
-If you qualify for the Technology Grant, you can choose any of the WakeWare program models, but you will be responsible for paying the difference between the standard model and the upgraded model.
+The Technology Grant covers the cost of the standard WakeWare laptop model, plus four years of warranty and accidental damage protection, along with Winston Salem sales tax.
+If you qualify for the Technology Grant, you can choose any of the WakeWare program models, but you will be responsible for paying the difference between the Technology Grant value and the upgraded model.

 This year, the WakeWare standard laptop model is the Dell XPS 13 non-touch 8GB.